ZipCPU/eth10g/README.md

 - The PCB for this project has been built, and is currently under test.
 Several issues have been found, which will likely be fixed in a next revision.

 - The project RTL is mostly assembled.
-Key components not yet integrated include the SATA and DDR3 controllers.
+The only significant component not yet integrated is the SATA.

 - Components assembled, attached, and demonstrated to be working include: